Joystream/communications/blog/announcing-rome/README.md

 #### Objective: Introduce a Better Content System

   1. `Members can make a Content Creator profile and publish content under this profile.`
   2. `Introduce the role of staked Content Curators, policed by sudo.`
   3. `Launch with 3 content types.`
   4. `Add 1 new content type after release.`
   5. `Add a new schema for a content type, and migrate only some instances to the new schema.`

 #### Objective: Engage community to understand Rome and join us in the future

-1.  `20 new creator profiles.`
+  1. `20 Content Creator profiles which add at least one content item.`
   2. `Get 5 active Content Curators.`
   3. `At least 20 items for each content type enabled at launch.`
   4. `At least 500 items in total across all content types.`

 ## Contribute and Earn Monero